 - To prepare the filling, toast chopped nuts on a parchment-lined baking sheet in the oven for 5 minutes at 400˚F.

 - Cool nuts at room temperature and mix with brown sugar and cinnamon.
 The nut mixture can be made ahead of time and stored in an airtight bag or container at room temperature until ready to use.

 - When ready to assemble cookies, preheat oven to 400˚F and line 4 half baking sheets with parchment paper.

-- Take one disc of dough out of the refrigerator and roll it to a 1/4" thick round about 9 1/2" in diameter on a well floured surface.
-Dust dough, rolling pin and surface with more flour as needed to keep dough from sticking.
+- Take one disc of dough out of the refrigerator and roll it to a 1/4" thick round about 9 1/2" in diameter on a well-floured surface.
+Dust dough, rolling pin, and surface with more flour as needed to keep the dough from sticking.